Chakinde lowered his arm and the two black men listened to the hooves stampeding into the distance.

 ‘Where did you get that from?’

-The castle was lowering itself toward them now, and Aanis was looking nervous ‘Throw it away husband.’
+The castle was lowering itself toward them now, and Ntombi was looking nervous ‘Throw it away husband.’

-Buziba’s wife didn’t answer straight away.
-He felt a chill pass through him as the castles door slammed wide.
-But it was when she turned towards him and he saw the crystals in her smile that he got really worried.
+Buziba’s wife didn’t answer straight away and he felt a chill pass through him as the castle’s door slammed wide.
+But it was when she turned towards him and he saw how green her eyes had gotten that he became really worried.

 You can support my work if you like by making a donation on the link below.